 - ENGL 120: College Composition II

-You must earn a 3.0 GPA in your Pre-Communication coursework to be formally admitted into your major and take 300- and 400-level courses.
+You must receive a passing grade in Pre-Communication coursework to be formally admitted into your major and take 300- and 400-level courses.
 This curriculum structure gives you time to explore your strengths and find your professional passion before taking specialized coursework.
 While you are in the Pre-Communication part of our program, you can change from one of our degree programs to another without extending your graduation timeline.

 Acquiring professional experience in your field will set you apart from other candidate on the job market.
 Internships help you to learn more about possible careers and select the most helpful electives in your coursework.
 Interning can also provide a foot-in-the-door, with many companies finding entry-level positions for their best interns.